esphome/esphome-docs/components/binary_sensor/ws18x0_uart.rst

 See :ref:`ws18x0_uart-setting_up_tags` for information on how to setup individual binary sensors for this component.

 Only the last four bytes of the card data are used in generating the card ID.
-There is access to the full card type / card ID data, see :ref:`ws18x0-raw_data`.
+There is access to the full data length / card type / card ID data, see :ref:`ws18x0-raw_data`.

 UART Comms
 ----------